anthonyneedles/QAZ/README.md

 Registered tasks are entered in a statically defined task registry, so the maximum number of tasks is defined by `MAX_NUM_TASKS`.

-While the timeslice loop is running, the interal 'time slice mananger task' will make sure that each task gets a chance to run every loop period.
+While the timeslice loop is running, the internal 'time slice manager task' will make sure that each task gets a chance to run every loop period.
 Specific task periods are created by only calling the task function every N time slices (where N = Task Period / Loop Period).